ACTIVITIES

 VFSA College collaborates with the Sen Vàng Volunteer Team to organize weekend charity cooking sessions at the Vietnam National Children’s Hospital.

-A scholarship fund for girls from disadvantaged backgrounds, a merit-based fund for promising female students, and investments in teaching initiatives and library construction—with the long-term goal of eradicating illiteracy among girls in remote mountainous regions.
+An education encouragement fund for girls from disadvantaged backgrounds, scholarship programs for promising female students, and investments in teaching initiatives and library development with the long-term goal of eradicating illiteracy among girls in mountainous and remote areas.

 VFSA College collaborates with the Female Student Club of Thai Nguyen University of Education, Rainbow Class, and the Humanity Bookshelf project to operate a volunteer-based education and scholarship support system for underprivileged girls in primary and lower secondary school.